easemob/emchat-server-examples/emchat-server-java/README.md

     > gradlew.bat distZip

-That will create a zip file, easemob-server-example.zip, under the folder _build/distributions_, which includes all the dependency
+That will create a zip file, hyphenate-server-example.zip, under the folder _build/distributions_, which includes all the dependency